91Ʋ

 Place-based Survey Mapping

-An equitable design process considers not only quantitative data but qualitative data about the experiences of communities.
+Designing for equity considers not only quantitative data but qualitative data about the experiences of communities.
 Place-based surveys allow design teams to collect and visualize on a map location-specific data about peoples’ experiences.
 Our higher education experts use specialized GIS survey tools to capture the spatial aspects of questions like: “What is your favorite place to study?” or “Where do you go to socialize with others?” or “Where do you feel most comfortable on campus?”
 Collecting information about positive experiences – things that work well in a campus or community – is one way for planners to uplift and maintain these aspects as we envision the future.
 Seeing “hotspots” on a map often reveals connections that may have gone unnoticed in a set of discrete data points.

 Continuing a Conversation